Now Accepting New Patients ยท Same-Week Appointments

 These growth factors collectively orchestrate the recruitment of mesenchymal stem cells and fibroblasts to the injury site, their proliferation, and their differentiation into new tissue-specific cells that synthesize collagen and other structural proteins needed to restore tissue integrity.

-• Knee osteoarthritis โ€” multiple high-quality randomized trials demonstrate PRP produces superior outcomes to corticosteroid and hyaluronic acid at 6โ€“12 months, with potential cartilage-protective effects
+• Knee osteoarthritis โ€” the most common reason patients seek PRP at our office.
+Multiple high-quality randomized trials demonstrate PRP produces superior outcomes to corticosteroid and hyaluronic acid at 6โ€“12 months, with potential cartilage-protective effects

 • Patellar tendinopathy (jumper's knee) โ€” strong evidence for PRP combined with eccentric loading program